 Is the company installing my equipment licensed?

 Always go with a licensed contractor.
-You can check on their license status in California with the contractor’s state licensing board (cslb.ca.gov).
+You can check their license status in California with the contractor’s state licensing board (cslb.ca.gov).
 In California, to install, service and repair HVAC equipment for homes and business, you need a C-20 classification.
-Do not use a general contractor to install your A/C system (B classification) he will either act as the middle man and sub-contract out the work or not know what he is doing.
+Do not use a general contractor to install your A/C system (B classification) they will either act as the middle man and sub-contract out the work or not know what they are doing.

 What type of insurance should the contractor have?

-Workers compensation insurance is number one!
+Workers Compensation insurance is number one!
 In the HVAC industry there are thousands of companies working without it.
 They will have “under the table” employees working for them.
 If you hire a contractor to do work in your home and their employee gets hurt in your home, you can be held responsible for damages.
 They can also file a claim against your home insurance.
-Ask for a copy of it before they start or check the with the state contractor licensed board.
+Ask for a copy of insurance before they start or you can check the with the state contractor licensed board.

 Variable Speed A/C and Heat